O1ahmad/ansible-role-openssh/README.md

 - dedicated service user, group and directory used by `sshd` for privilege separation (see: [README.privsep](https://github.com/openssh/openssh-portable/blob/master/README.privsep) for details)

 `auto_enable_agent: <hash-of-accounts-to-enable>` (**default**: None - see `test/integration/enable_ssh_agent/default_playbook.yml` for examples)
-- keyed by user account to install and automatically enable a user-scoped instance of `ssh-agent`, managed by systemd.
-Hash contains`run_args` for customization of agent launch.
+- indicates user accounts to install and automatically enable a user-scoped instance of `ssh-agent`, managed by systemd.
+Hash contains `run_args` key for customization of agent launch.

 #### Config